gem/oq-engine/doc/user-guide/workflows/classical-psha.rst

    The classical PSHA calculator uses the ERF and the Ground Motion model to compute hazard curves on each site specified in the calculation settings.

+The reader interested in learning more about the science behaind this calculator can explore the :ref:`Underlying Science <underlying-science>` tab.